FREQUENTLY ASKED QUESTIONS

 The School of Practical Philosophy is not part of a religious group nor is it affiliated with any religion or religious teaching.

-The number of student per class vary and can ranging from 4 to 30 people.
+The number of student per class varies and can range from 4 to 30 people.

 The School’s courses are not academic courses.
 The course does not offer certificates or diplomas, but something much more important – a living philosophy that is of real value in dealing with the challenges of everyday life and developing one’s own potential as fully as possible.